brentelia/HLS-scheduling-distributed-solver/README.md

 * structure: this folder contains the class used to represent data in the program.
 * test : this folder contains the files used to test the application functionalities locally (not on the cluster)
 * util : this folder contains other files that are used to support the application.
+* exec.sh an exec_log.sh : two scripts used to run multiple test in sequence using only one script.
 ##  Usage

 The software need to be execute into an hadoop filesystem and it has been tested inside both a java 7 and java 8 environment.